Working to Fight the Monopoly Crisis in American Agriculture

 Due in part to corporate consolidation, the farmer's share of every dollar consumers spend on food has fallen from 50 percent in 1952 to less than 16 percent today.
 The people doing the hard work of growing and harvesting our food see scant returns from their labors.

 The strain felt by farmers and ranchers is directly placed on consumers, as they see higher prices and fewer options.
 And in some cases, like during the pandemic, empty shelves.

 With less diversity across the agriculture industry, multinational corporations have too much control over pricing and offerings.
 This makes the food supply chain vulnerable to bottlenecks and breakdowns.
 With limited protection against supply chain shocks, in dire times like the COVID-19 pandemic, consumers were met with companies being unable to meet demand.
 Competition in the industry keeps our supply chains resilient and our food fairly priced.

 Corporate monopolies are slowly erasing our rural communities.
 If family farms and ranches can’t stay in operation, their loss will impact everyone in that rural area.
 After all, family farmers and ranchers:

-- Facilitating competition and more diverse market opportunities
+- Increase competition by creating more diverse market opportunities